IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 &nbsp;&nbsp;&nbsp;&nbsp; * select process of interest
 **Note:** User can chose which gene label(s) of the selected process are seen on the plot

+ * **Mutliple Processes** tab enables to select and highlight in different colors multiple mitochodrial processes present in the data
+&nbsp;&nbsp;&nbsp;&nbsp; * select organism
+&nbsp;&nbsp;&nbsp;&nbsp; * select different processes of interest and assign colors
+&nbsp;&nbsp;&nbsp;&nbsp; * press Apply button
+**Note:** Same color can be assigned to different processes
+**Note:** To label plot points, hover over the plot's point of interest.
+The hover will indicate a gene name information with the same background color as the point of interest

+ * **Cellular Localization**  tab enables to explore cellular compartment localization
+&nbsp;&nbsp;&nbsp;&nbsp; * select cellular localization of interest from drop-down menue
+**Note:** Information is available only for Human data
+**Note:** User can choose which gene label(s) of the selected process are seen on the plot

 Export Tab